-The first issue of Johns Hopkins Magazine landed in readers' mailboxes in 1950, marking the birth of a new kind of magazine.
-Published for the graduates, faculty, and friends of a leading university, it was conceived to give readers intellectual nourishment, and over the years has featured thought-provoking and sometimes controversial articles on topics ranging from particle physics to student unrest.
-The magazine's founding editor was alumnus Corbin Gwaltney, who was also the founding editor of The Chronicle of Higher Education.
+The first issue of Johns Hopkins Magazine landed in readers’ mailboxes in 1950, marking the birth of a new kind of magazine.
+Published for the graduates, faculty, and friends of America’s first research university, it was conceived to give readers “intellectual nourishment,” and over the years has featured thought-provoking and sometimes controversial articles on particle physics, student unrest, solitary confinement, artificial intelligence, and trailblazing artists.

 Where does the magazine get its funding?